rakeshbal99/Solution-List/CONTRIBUTING.md

 ### How to send a Pull request .
 1. Fork this repository.

-2. Add resorces if the they do not exists yet.
+2. Add resorces if the they do not exist yet.

 3. Commit, Push and Thank you for sharing!